maybebyte/anthesis/why-self-host.md

 - Surveillance is commonplace and it's harder to tell what exactly a program is doing.
 [Both Apple and Microsoft cooperate with the NSA](/images/Prism_slide_5.jpg).
-- Planned obsolescence, which nickels and dimes users with otherwise functional hardware.
+- Planned obsolescence, which nickels and dimes users.
 - Proprietary software exists to turn a profit.
 Large companies have enough power that they can (and do) turn a blind eye to flagrant violations of ethics and freedom ([Apple is complicit in the Great